commoddity/scheduler/README.md

 ### Lighthouse Labs Week 8 - Pascal van Leeuwen - React Project

-- A single page web application that allows student to book time with interviewers in one of 5 blocks from Monday to Friday.
+- A single page web app that allows students to book time with interviewers in one of 5 hourly blocks from 12pm to 5pm, Monday to Friday.
 - Students can choose their day, select an hour time slot, select an interviewer and create the interview.
 - They can also delete their interview, edit their name and change their interviewer.
 - The main [Scheduler](https://elegant-heisenberg-653b5a.netlify.com/) app was created using [React Hooks](https://reactjs.org/docs/hooks-intro.html).